Storage vendors range from multibillion-dollar market leaders such as EMC, NetApp and Veritas, to startups such...

 - Enterprise security policies.
 To meet the security challenge, many companies are adopting standards for things such as password management, secure communications and delegation of administrative tasks.
 Storage products that can't be configured to meet these standards will be eliminated in favor of those that can.

-- mandates such as California SB 1386, Graham-Leach-Bliley, HIPAA and Sarbanes-Oxley have an implied or explicit security component.
+- Regulatory compliance.
+Government mandates such as California SB 1386, Graham-Leach-Bliley, HIPAA and Sarbanes-Oxley have an implied or explicit security component.

 - Existing storage security woes.
 Problems include insecure Fibre Channel (FC) switch configurations, open-management interfaces, clear text data in flight and at rest and a lack of authentication.